dgroomes/jshell-playground/README.md

 See the README in [with-gradle/](with-gradle/).

 ### `api/`

-This subproject explores the JShell API by implementing a custom event loop.
+Explore the JShell API by implementing a custom event loop.

 See the README in [api/](api/).